Intuit (NASDAQ:INTU) Updates Q3 2025 Earnings Guidance

 Insider Transactions at Intuit

-In other Intuit news, EVP Mark P. Notarainni sold 3,649 shares of the business’s stock in a transaction that occurred on Thursday, December 5th.
-The stock was sold at an average price of $646.68, for a total value of $2,359,735.32.
-Following the completion of the transaction, the executive vice president now directly owns 19 shares of the company’s stock, valued at approximately $12,286.92.
-The trade was a 99.48 % decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, CAO Lauren D. Hotz sold 1,078 shares of the firm’s stock in a transaction that occurred on Friday, January 10th.
-The stock was sold at an average price of $619.28, for a total transaction of $667,583.84.
-Following the sale, the chief accounting officer now directly owns 1,864 shares in the company, valued at $1,154,337.92.
-The trade was a 36.64 % decrease in their position.
+In related news, insider Scott D. Cook sold 73,655 shares of Intuit stock in a transaction dated Wednesday, December 18th.
+The stock was sold at an average price of $664.94, for a total value of $48,976,155.70.
+Following the completion of the transaction, the insider now owns 6,301,286 shares in the company, valued at approximately $4,189,977,112.84.
+This trade represents a 1.16 % decrease in their ownership of the stock.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, CFO Sandeep Aujla sold 109 shares of Intuit stock in a transaction that occurred on Friday, January 3rd.
+The stock was sold at an average price of $628.50, for a total value of $68,506.50.
+Following the completion of the transaction, the chief financial officer now owns 1,944 shares of the company’s stock, valued at approximately $1,221,804.
+This trade represents a 5.31 % decrease in their position.
 The disclosure for this sale can be found here.
-Insiders have sold 218,014 shares of company stock worth $140,855,687 over the last quarter.
-2.68% of the stock is currently owned by insiders.
+Insiders sold a total of 218,014 shares of company stock valued at $140,855,687 over the last three months.
+Corporate insiders own 2.68% of the company’s stock.

 Intuit Inc provides financial management and compliance products and services for consumers, small businesses, self-employed, and accounting professionals in the United States, Canada, and internationally.
 The company operates in four segments: Small Business & Self-Employed, Consumer, Credit Karma, and ProTax.